 It’s essential that you have help from an experienced car accident lawyer to ensure the insurance adjuster doesn’t overestimate any fault you might have.

 Your attorney will work to answer the question of who is at fault by gathering evidence and analyzing the details.
-If we find evidence the driver was at fault, we’ll build a solid case to prove it so you can get the best settlement possible.
+If we find evidence the driver was at fault, we’ll build a solid case to prove it so you can get a favorable settlement.

 Can You Be at Fault if You Are Hit in a Crosswalk?